Ling-Jun/ML-pipeline-End2End/README.md

 > Use of `git subtree push` command allows us to push a sub dir of the current repo to Heroku for deployment.
 However, `subtree` cmd doesn't have a `--force` push option, so every time we update the model, we might have trouble push it to Heroku.
 But that's another topic for another time.

 # Things to improve
+1. If I already have the model in the `deploy` dir on Github repo, then the workflow will fail if I manually trigger it a 2nd time.
+It gives the error of `nothing to commit, working tree clean`, so this means I need to version the model somehow and update the model version each time I run the workflow.
+2. If I run the workflow a 2nd time after triggering it, it can fail at the `push to Heroku` step, saying that `Updates were rejected because the remote contains work that you do not have locally.
+This is usually caused by another repository pushing to the same ref.`